2. Markov Processes#

 In Markov process theory, we call a random vector, \(X_t,\) the state because it probabilistically specifies the position of a dynamic system at time \(t\) from the perspective of a model builder or an econometrician.
 We construct a consistent sequence of probability distributions \(Pr_\ell\) for a sequence of random vectors

 for all nonnegative integers \(\ell\) by specifying the two elementary components of a Markov process: (i) a probability distribution for \(X_0\), and (ii) a time-invariant distribution for \(X_{t+1}\) conditional on \(X_t\) for \(t \geq 0\).
 The vector \(X_t\) suffices for conditioning on the entire history of the process.
-Conditional probabilities for \(X_{t+j}\) for \(j \geq 1\) are all functions of these two distributions.
+The joint probabilities for \(X_{t+j}\) for \(j \geq 0\) can be built from these two distributions.
 By creatively defining the state vector \(X_t\), many models used in applied research can be cast as a Markov process.

 Assume a state space \(\mathcal{X}\) and a transition distribution \(P(dx^*|x)\).
 For example, \(\mathcal{X}\) could be \(\mathbb{R}^n\) or a subset of \(\mathbb{R}^n\).
 The transition distribution \(P\) is a conditional probability measure for each \(X_t = x\) in the state space.
 The conditional probability measure \(P(dx^* |x)\) assigns probabilities to next period’s state given that this period’s state is \(x\).
 Since it is a conditional probability measure, it satisfies